kheller18/data-structures-algorithms/questions/CSS.md

          ```

 12. How do you specify units in the CSS?.
 What are the different ways to do it?
-   + There are different ways to specify units in CSS like px, em, pt, percentage (%). px(Pixel) gives fine-grained control and maintains alignment because 1 px or multiple of 1 px is guaranteed to look sharp. px is not cascade. em maintains relative size. you can have responsive fonts.
+   + There are different ways to specify units in CSS like `px`, `em`, `pt`, percentage (`%`). px(`Pixel`) gives fine-grained control and maintains alignment because 1 px or multiple of 1 px is guaranteed to look sharp. px is not cascade. em maintains relative size. you can have responsive fonts.
 Em, will cascade 1em is equal to the current font-size of the element or the browser default.
 If u sent font-size to 16px then 1em = 16px.
 The common practice is to set default body font-size to 62.5% (equal to 10px).
    + pt(point) are traditionally used in print.
 1pt = 1/72 inch and it is a fixed-size unit.
    + %(percentage) sets font-size relative to the font size of the body.
 Hence, you have to set the font-size of the body to a reasonable size.